Skip to Content

-After further research into the park’s unique attributes and the positive effects that deep nature provides, seven years later in October 2021, the park opened, and ideas for the Autism Trail became a reality.
+After further research into the park’s unique attributes and the positive effects that deep nature provides, seven years later, in October 2021, the idea for the Autism Trail became a reality.

 Where is the Autism Trail located in the park?

-To drive to the trail from the Castile entrance, follow Denton Corners Road onto Park Road, then turn right into Archery field Road and follow until you see the parking lot, or stay on Park Road, and take the next right turn to Trailside Lodge.
+To drive to the trail from the Castile entrance, follow Denton Corners Road onto Park Road, and take the next right turn to Trailside Lodge.

-There’s a large parking lot available, and after you’ve parked up, walk the path towards the Humphrey Nature Center, and you’ll see the path leading to the trail entrance.
+There’s a large parking lot available, and after you’ve parked, walk the path towards the Humphrey Nature Center, and you’ll see the path off to the left leading to the trail entrance.

 The trail’s activity stations